 What we need is less government planning.
-I^+ would appear from the above questions
+It would appear from the above questions that you should be in the home repair business.

 Cedar Street should have an entrance.

 Electrical charges and taxes in Oregon are horrendous.

 General good zoning to date at Arch Cape.
 We need planning review etc. on new construction.